cmusatyalab/wcacourse/README.md

 * You can select the method (e.g., rectangle, polygon) you will use to draw bounding boxes around your objects when you create the label.
 If you select `Any`, youc can use different methods as you annotate.
 Polygons are more accurate than other methods.
 Rectangles are easier to reposition.
 * Make sure you use `Track` when you initiate labeling of a particular object.

-## Prepare the Dataset on the Training System
+## Prepare the Dataset for Training
 SSH into your VM from the laptop and then download and manipulate the dataset using opentpod-tools and datumaro.
 See the [opentpod-tools](https://github.com/cmusatyalab/opentpod-tools) for more info.

 ```sh